Rigdzin Düpa Sādhana

 neyul durtrö gyé sok né

-From the sacred places and lands such as the eight charnel grounds,
+From power places and sacred lands like the eight charnel grounds,

 རིག་འཛིན་འདུས་པའི་ལྷ་ཚོགས་རྣམས༔